dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 ### Best Practices for WPF UI Design

-When you design a UI, consider implementing these best practices:
+When you design a WPF–based UI, consider implementing these best practices:

-- Write your UI in UI in code.
+- Write your UI in XAML; avoid creating UI in code.
 When you create your UI by using XAML, you expose it through built-in localization APIs.

 - Avoid using absolute positions and fixed sizes to lay out content; instead, use relative or automatic sizing.